lukas-kramer07/Classification_FashionMNIST/README.md

 **Note:** Please make sure to modify the script arguments and usage as necessary depending on your specific environment, such as Google Colab.

 ---

-Please refer to the repository's Readme file for detailed instructions on how to set up and use these scripts to evaluate the fashion classification models and explore their features.
 ## Conclusion

 In this evaluation section, we have explored different aspects of the fashion classification models implemented in this repository.
 We started by training the models using the Fashion MNIST dataset and evaluated their performance on the test set.
 We then demonstrated how to use the trained models to make predictions on user-provided images and visualize the results.
 Through this evaluation, we have seen the effectiveness of the models in accurately classifying fashion items.
 The evaluation scripts provided in this repository enable easy training, evaluation, prediction, and visualization of the models. jects.